DavidJenness/nanodegree-project1/README.md

 I wanted to add a couple of features including:

 1. A memu that would highlight different projects based on subject matter.
-2. Social links to LinkedIn, Twitter, and Github
+2. Social links to LinkedIn, Twitter, and GitHub
 3. Some minor animations on the projects when you hover over them.
 4. The site is responsive and works on a small, medium, and large screen width